 When the body is balanced and in tune with nature, the body experiences health

 Although horses are creatures of habit, they instinctively respond to the changes in the seasons, adapting to the way these changes connect to their physical, emotional and mental health.
-These are all regulated by cycles of light and dark, sunlight and temperature, and their Circadian Rhythm, the 24-hr cycle in the physiological process of all living beings, determining sleeping/feeding patterns, brainwave activity, hormone production, cell regeneration and other biological activities.
+These are all regulated by cycles of light (day) and dark (night), sunlight and temperature.
+Their Circadian Rhythm, the 24-hr cycle in the physiological process of all living beings, determines sleeping/feeding patterns, brainwave activity, hormone production, cell regeneration and other biological activities.

 For our horses, staying healthy as each season changes is absolutely essential for their bodies to be able to respond to their changing needs regarding nutrition, movement, quality rest and play, muscle recharge - all important elements as the seasons change.
 One of the most obvious ways in which our horses respond to these changes is via their feeding patterns - our wild horses typically follow the feast/famine syndrome, thriving on green pastures through the summer to build the body fat stores, to enable them to manage the winter's 'hungry gap', surviving on whatever sparse forage they can find in winter.
 Our domesticated horses have the benefit of us humans to manage the winter hungry-gap for them, but even with us in control, we still need to adjust feed regimes accordingly to work with the seasons.

 Here in the UK, even though we’ve got four official seasons, in reality we experience five - Spring, Summer, Indian Summer, Autumn and Winter.
 This also follows the belief within Chinese Medicine known as the Five-Element Theory, also called the Five-Season Theory.